Belinda Dillon enjoys a taste of local excellence in Exeter's West Quarter

 To finish, Stuart’s vanilla crème brûlée hit the sweet spot, but it was my white chocolate mousse that stole the show, with a dark chocolate cup hiding ‘drunken raspberries’, accompanied by Bailey’s ice cream.
 Luckily, home was a mere ten-minute shamble away.

-The restaurant has been open ten years, and I’m kicking myself for not discovering it before now.
+The restaurant has been open ten years in Exeter, and I’m kicking myself for not discovering it before now.
 The Valders seem reluctant to shout about it, so I’ll do it for them: seek out @Angela’s – you won’t be disappointed.

 Belinda loves: the roasted garlic cloves, Angela’s warm welcome, the selection of artisan gin, the good-value wine list, the short walk home.